HL7/CDA-ccda-companion/README.md

 ## Overview
 This repository contains supplemental artifacts for the C-CDA Companion Guide.
 The Companion Guide itself is available via the [HL7 Standards Grid](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=492).

+The `examples` directory contains XML and HTML representing fully-formed C-CDA documents demonstrating the guidance in this IG.

 The `input` directory contains Word files used to produce the final PDFs present in this release.

 The `validation` directory contains validation artifacts.
 The schematron (.sch) file AND voc.xml file are needed to successfully validate an instance of C-CDA XML.
 Implementers should always validate the C-CDA XML against the core CDA R2 XML schema before validating against schematron.